 Permanent Brain Damage

-Another risk factor of note is the effect of marijuana use by or around pregnant women.
-Perinatal and prenatal exposure to the compounds found in marijuana has been shown to dramatically affect a growing child’s brain development concerning mood, reward and cognitive function (ability to learn).
+Another risk factor is the effect of marijuana use by or near pregnant women.
+Perinatal and prenatal exposure to the compounds found in marijuana dramatically affects the brain development of a child.This can alter mood, reward and the ability to learn.

-In many cases, an individual may use marijuana to self-medicate for conditions that may, or may not, have been properly diagnosed.
-When this happens, the individual places himself at risk for the long-term negative effects of marijuana to treat a condition that could be otherwise managed through medical channels.
-For instance, treating anxiety or aggression with marijuana rather than bona-fide therapeutic techniques can increase the anxiety and aggression issues when the drug is not available.
-The process is counterproductive, at best.
+In many cases, an individual may use marijuana to self-medicate for conditions that may or may not have been properly diagnosed.
+When this happens, the individual places himself at risk for the long-term negative effects of marijuana.
+For instance, when marijuana is used to treat anxiety or aggression instead of proven therapeutic techniques, it can increase the anxiety and aggression issues when the drug is not available.

 - Mood swings

 Once the detox phase is complete, the treatment process continues.
 Treatment depends on the needs of the individual.
 After treatment is complete, the recovering addict will need to commit to a change in lifestyle.
 This means making wise choices regarding friends and associates.
 The support phase of recovery should include daily meetings such as Narcotics Anonymous or similar groups.This helps bolster the recovering addict’s ability to fight lingering cravings or simply falling into old routines.

 It is possible to recover from marijuana addiction.Please contact us at The Canyon and you will learn better, healthier ways to enjoy your life.

 https://www.psychologytoday.com/blog/saving-normal/201609/the-lobby-against-medical-marijuana The Lobby Against Medical Marijuana.
 Frances, Allen.
 September 13th, 2016.